 What is an RV Awning Roller Tube?

 As the name suggests, this part is a tube-shaped roll that holds the fabric part of your awning.
-As you set-up your awning, the fabric is rolled in an outwards direction.
-As you pack away your awning, the fabric is rolled up neatly again so that it is out of the way.
+When you set-up your awning, the fabric is rolled in an outwards direction, and when packing away your awning, the fabric is rolled up neatly again so that it is out of the way.
+Most awnings include both parts (though it’s wise to make sure!), but you can also purchase them separately if you’re looking for a replacement.

 RV Awning Roller Tube Repair Vs. Replacement